neilbrown/edlib/DOC/Developer/06-rendering.md

   location that the cursor is about to move to, and "mark2" will be the mark that will be moved.

+  Note that while Move-CursorXY will move the mark to a "near by" location if the is no character at that exact locate, the action will only be performed if there is a suitable character exactly where the x,y co-ords are.

 - "Move-Line" moves the cursor (point) forward or backward some number of lines based on the num1 argument.  "render-lines" attempts to keep the cursor in the same column as it started in.
 This column number is